 How much will you get paid, when, and for what?
 It all depends.
 Here are the key details to look at when weighing different cash back credit cards:

-- Does the credit card offer a straightforward percentage back on everything, or is it
+- Does the credit card offer a straightforward percentage back on everything, or is it "$X back for every $X you spend?"

 - If it's a percentage, does it vary based on what you're buying or where you're shopping?